 On May 30, 2012, at its headquarters in the LEED Gold 7 World Trade Center, the New York Academy of Sciences hosted a day-long seminar titled “Implications of a Data-Driven Built Environment.”
 Speakers from a variety of companies, industries, and backgrounds agreed that building performance data is everywhere.
 Although we live in a data-driven world, people – and tenants – are generally isolated from this information; they may not know it exists or, if they do, they don’t know what to make of it.
 Part of the speakers’ charge to attendees was the following key to change: making the industry aware of the sea of available data.
 Only after it’s presented and explained to real estate users can changes can be made to reduce energy consumption.
 Encouragingly, the speakers also stressed that awareness – along with incentives and rebates – has caused an increase in energy management in recent years.

-All of the speakers and panels from Natural Resource Management Organisation queensland were excellent.
+All of the speakers and panels from a Natural Resource Management Organisation were excellent.
 But several items in particular are worth noting here at gbNYC.
 Fundamentally, building performance data is changing tenant engagement and interaction with commercial office buildings.
 Knowledge, of course, is power: providing the industry with increased control of its consumption habits will further the incentive to waste less energy.
 Once landlords and tenants receive and review performance data and become informed in areas that may be unfamiliar to them, they can communicate with energy management companies (like Building IQ, for example) to increase their awareness of – and sensitivity to – energy consumption.
 And if data is communicated in a manner that informs the industry how much it will save once simple changes are made it is more likely to begin instituting those changes.

 In terms of the nuts and bolts of how firms are starting to use an ever-increasing body of data, Sukanya Paciorek from Vornado Realty Trust spoke about the firm’s energy information portal, which submeters every Vornado building’s energy use.
 Tenants are given a login name and password for quick access to view how much energy they are using.
 Tenants can use this data to compare their energy consumption with other tenants in their building, or in similar buildings across the country.
 Capitalizing on the fact that people are naturally competitive and “what gets measured gets improved,” Vornado’s portal forces tenants to try and beat their neighbors and become the “biggest loser” of energy consumption.